lowlydba/miscmssql/README.md

 # MiscMSSQL
-Various MSSQL scripts.
-Contained/linked to for ease of aggregation.
+Various MSSQL scripts and tools.
+Contained herein or linked to for ease of aggregation.
 Mostly if not all free.

 ## Scripts
 - [Ola's Maintenance Scripts](https://github.com/olahallengren/sql-server-maintenance-solution)